MechanicalRabbit/DataKnots.jl/doc/src/start.md

 a lifted function is treated as a pipeline constructor depends upon that function's input and output signature.

-### Query Parameters

-Julia's index notation permits named parameters.
-Each argument passed via named parameter is converted into a `DataKnot` and then made available as a label accessible anywhere in the pipeline.

-    chicago_data[AMT=100000, It.AMT]
-    #=>
-    │ AMT    │
-    ┼────────┼
-    │ 100000 │
-    =#

-This technique permits complex pipelines to be re-used with different argument values.
-By convention we capitalize parameters so they standout from regular data labels.

-    PaidOverAmt =
-      It.department >>
-      It.employee >>
-      Filter(It.salary .> It.AMT) >>
-      It.name

-    chicago_data[PaidOverAmt, AMT=100000]
-    #=>
-      │ name      │
-    ──┼───────────┼
-    1 │ JEFFERY A │
-    =#

-With a different threshold amount, the result may change.

-    chicago_data[PaidOverAmt, AMT=85000]
-    #=>
-      │ name      │
-    ──┼───────────┼
-    1 │ JEFFERY A │
-    2 │ DANIEL A  │
-    =#

-### Parameterized Pipelines

-Parameterized pipelines can be easily defined.
-Since there is no single datatype that represents a pipeline directly, we have to use unspecialized function arguments.
-Let's define a parameterized pipline that returns `employee` records with a salary greater than a given amount.

-    EmployeesOver(X) =
-      It.department >>
-      It.employee >>
-      Filter(It.salary .> X)

-    chicago_data[EmployeesOver(100000)]
-    #=>
-      │ employee                    │
-      │ name       position  salary │
-    ──┼─────────────────────────────┼
-    1 │ JEFFERY A  SERGEANT  101442 │
-    =#

-Let's list employees having greater than average salary.
-To start, we must first compute the average salary.

-    using Statistics: mean
-    AvgSalary = mean.(It.department.employee.salary)

-    chicago_data[AvgSalary]
-    #=>
-    │ It      │
-    ┼─────────┼
-    │ 92314.0 │
-    =#

-We could use this *knot* value as a parameter to a subsequent `run` of `EmployeesOver()`.
-This works, but is not elegant.

-    chicago_data[
-      EmployeesOver(It.AMT),
-      AMT=chicago_data[AvgSalary]]
-    #=>
-      │ employee                            │
-      │ name       position          salary │
-    ──┼─────────────────────────────────────┼
-    1 │ JEFFERY A  SERGEANT          101442 │
-    2 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
-    =#

-Suppose we want parameterized pipeline that could take other pipelines as arguments.
-If we try to combine these two pipelines directly, we get a naming error.

-    chicago_data[EmployeesOver(AvgSalary)]
-    #-> ERROR: cannot find department ⋮

-By looking at the definition, we can see the problem: in the scope of `employee` there is no attribute `department`.

-    EmployeesOver(AvgSalary)
-    #=>
-    It.department >>
-    It.employee >>
-    Filter(It.salary .> mean.(It.department.employee.salary))
-    =#

-This challenge can be overcome with `Given`, which evaluates its named arguments in the current scope and makes those values available within a subordinate pipeline.

-    EmployeesOver(X) =
-      Given(:AMT => X,
-        It.department >>
-        It.employee >>
-        Filter(It.salary .> It.AMT))

-We could then combine these two pipelines.

-    chicago_data[EmployeesOver(AvgSalary)]
-    #=>
-      │ employee                            │
-      │ name       position          salary │
-    ──┼─────────────────────────────────────┼
-    1 │ JEFFERY A  SERGEANT          101442 │
-    2 │ DANIEL A   FIRE FIGHTER-EMT   95484 │
-    =#

-Note that this combined expression is yet another pipeline that could be refined with further computation.

-    chicago_data[
-      EmployeesOver(AvgSalary) >>
-      It.name]
-    #=>
-      │ name      │
-    ──┼───────────┼
-    1 │ JEFFERY A │
-    2 │ DANIEL A  │
-    =#

-Although `Given` in this parameterized query defines `It.amt`, this computation's label doesn't leak outside the definition.

-    chicago_data[
-      EmployeesOver(AvgSalary) >>
-      It.amt]
-    #-> ERROR: cannot find amt ⋮

 ### Keeping Values

 Suppose we'd like a list of employee names together with the